-- Database Name Name of the database where collections are being overridden. - Ignore DB-level Stats If set to true, database-wide statistics (aggregated from objects belonging to the database) will not be collected for this database. - Ignore DB Objects If set to true, statistics for individual tables, indexes, and functions belonging to the database will not be collected. - Interval This collection interval will override the default Tables, Indexes, and Functions setting in the Collection Intervals section for this database.
+- Database Name Name of the database where collections are being overridden. - Exclude DB-level Stats If set to true, database-wide statistics (aggregated from objects belonging to the database) will not be collected for this database. - Exclude Tables If set to true, statistics for individual tables belonging to the database will not be collected. - Exclude Indexes If set to true, statistics for individual indexes belonging to the database will not be collected. - Exclude Functions If set to true, statistics for individual functions belonging to the database will not be collected. - Top Table Limit Will override the number of tables collected for the Top Tables collection. - Interval This collection interval will override the default Tables, Indexes, and Functions setting in the Collection Intervals section for this database. - Table Reporting Will override the Enable Table Reporting.
+If set to true, the Table Report collection will be enabled for this database.
+If false, it will not.